An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: A Polyadic Threshold Model with Both Node Thresholds and Group Thresholds

 The first term ($-\beta(n,i)f_{n,i}$) on the right-hand side of \cref{eq:fni} accounts for a size-$n$ group activating when its threshold is met or exceeded.
 The group activation function $\beta(n,i)$ in this term is

 The second term ($+(n - i + 1)\eta f_{n,i - 1}$) on the right-hand side of \cref{eq:fni} accounts for the activation of one of the nodes in a size-$n$ group with $i - 1$ active nodes to yield a size-$n$ group with $i$ active nodes.
-The last term ($-(n - i)\eta f_{n,i}$) on the right-hand side of \cref{eq:fni} accounts for the activation of a node in a size-$n$ group with $i$ active nodes to yield a size-$n$ group with $i + 1$ active nodes.
-The variable $\eta(t)$ is the rate of activation of an inactive node of an inactive group at time $t${.
-We approximate $\eta(t)$} by {its mean-field expected value and thus write}
+The last term ($-(n - i)\eta f_{n,i}$) on the right-hand side of \cref{eq:fni} accounts for the activation of a node in a size-$n$ group with $i$ active nodes to yield a size-$n$ group with $i + 1$ active nodes. {The variable